Updated December 31, 2020

-If your dog starts vomiting, and there have been grapes around, don’t ‘see how he is in the morning’.
-The same applies to other causes of vomiting like Nurofen®.
+If your dog starts vomiting, and there have been grapes around, don’t ‘see how he is in the morning’; visit a vet immediately.
+The same applies to other toxic causes of vomiting like Nurofen®.

 After 24 hours, signs of acute renal failure are likely to appear in these dogs.
 This will most often just look like a dog that gets sicker and sicker.
 A blood test will easily show the extent of the problem and what needs to be done.